Thursday, 30 October 2014

 About his father's odd demise

-Have led to many an actor's rise
+Have led to many actors' rise

 To fame as they declaimed on stage